indieweb/webmention-client-ruby/README.md

 From [sporkmonger/addressable](https://github.com/sporkmonger/addressable):

-- `Webmention::Client::InvalidURIError`
+- `Webmention::InvalidURIError`

 From [httprb/http](https://github.com/httprb/http):

-- `Webmention::Client::HttpError`
+- `Webmention::HttpError`

-webmention-client-ruby will also raise a `Webmention::Client::UnsupportedMimeTypeError` when encountering an `HTTP::Response` instance with an unsupported MIME type.
+webmention-client-ruby will also raise a `Webmention::UnsupportedMimeTypeError` when encountering an `HTTP::Response` instance with an unsupported MIME type.

 ## Contributing